nohuto/admx-parser/README.md

 # Windows ADMX Parser

 This tool scans a Windows PolicyDefinitions directory (ADMX/ADML) and exports every policy definition into a structured JSON or YAML file.
 This was made for being able to quickly search for any string in LGPE to see the data/value/key/description.
 I personally used it in the [win-config](https://github.com/5Noxi/win-config) project for several options.
 This small parser project was inspired by the [WindowsAdmxParser](https://github.com/innovatodev/WindowsAdmxParser) powershell module.
+However, since it's not entirely correct (sometimes `KeyName` is displayed instead of `ValueName`), the class is not inserted directly into `KeyPath` and `KeyNames` is not inserted directly into `KeyPath`.

+> [!CAUTION]
+> An issue that occurred while creating the parser is that a value was defined outside of `Elements` and the same value was defined again in `Elements`.
+Elements does not contain any data for the value outside the elements list, which is handled in the tool by adding the value to the end of the keypath.
+However, there're isolated cases where this isn't correct (so far only where both values had the same names).
+I've currently solved this by deleting the upper value.

 ## Features